crazychenz/vinnie.work/website/static/misc/android-notes/5-sniffing-app-net-traffic.md

 Note: Using `-debug-proxy` can assist with troubleshooting the setup of `-http-proxy`.

 In this case, TCP traffic will be tunneled out through an HTTP(S) tunnel.
 (Normally useful in corporate environments where the only port they allow internet traffic through is 443.)
 The HTTP Proxy does have to follow a set of proxy conventions.
-The proxy itself usually only sees the encrypted data, unless its spoofing as the remote service (e.g. a TLS terminator).
+The proxy itself usually only sees the encrypted data, unless its masquerading as the remote service (e.g. a TLS terminator).

-Note: It is not uncommon for a company to have a TLS terminator on the publically accessible internet gateway and then perform operations internally without TLS.
-For example, your web service is a TLS terminator with reverse proxies setup to unencypted node or python services.
-Even if they are encrypted, they don't require publically signed server certificates.
+It is not uncommon for a company to have a TLS terminator near the publicly accessible internet gateway and then perform operations internally without TLS.
+For example, your web service is a TLS terminator with reverse proxies setup to unencrypted node or python services.
+Even if they are encrypted internally, they don't require publicly signed server certificates.

 **`mitmproxy`** is a MitM process that can act as both an HTTP proxy or a transparent proxy. `mitmproxy` is able to do a large number of operations that meet our needs.
-It spoofs as remote services, breaks connections up into managable flows, provides mechanisms for filtering flows so we only see what we want and only proxy what we need.
+It masquerades as remote services, breaks connections up into manageable flows, provides mechanisms for filtering flows so we only see what we want and only proxy what we need.
 And last but not lease, `mitmproxy` provides the bodies of the HTTP requests and responses completely decrypted.
 These traffic decrypts can also be exported as JSON or HAR files for use in other tools.

 ## Transparent Proxy